Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 </tbody>
 </table>

 This will take around 60 minutes so we will use `&> alignment.out &` to redirect the process to a file and to run the command in the background.
-We will also wrap our whole command in brackets so we run all three steps in the background.
+We will also wrap our whole three-fold command in brackets so we run all three steps in the background.

 Add the pipes between these commands and run:
 ~~~